ibm-cloud-docs/vpc/file_storage_vpc_replication.md

 With this feature, when you create a new file share you can set up a replication relationship between a primary source file share to a replica file share.
 You specify a different zone for the replica file share.
 When the file share is created, so is the replica share in the other zone.
 When the replication relationship is established, the replica file share begins pulling data from the source file share.

 If a source file share is compromised, replica shares are a good way to recover.
-[Failover](/docs/vpc?topic=vpc-file-storage-failover) to a replica share assures no disruption to your services.
+A [failover](/docs/vpc?topic=vpc-file-storage-failover) to a replica share assures no disruption to your services.

 You can choose how often you want to sync changes from the source share to the replica.
 You can specify daily, weekly, or monthly replication conveniently from the UI.
 Or, specify replication by using a `cronspec` expression.
-Replications must be scheduled at least one hour apart.
+Replications must be scheduled at least 1 hour apart.
 When a replica share is created, the first replica contains the date of the entire share.
 Thereafter, only the changes that occurred after the previous replication are added.

 Data on the replica share is read-only.
 You can obtain read/write access to the data in two ways: